mieweb/docs/content/functions/system-configuration/orders-list-editor.md

 ![](../orders-list-editor.assets/8ef59cd717a2c2278bb52e94e3775e75.png)

-2. If the order does not exist with the TYPE you need, select the <strong>+Add Order</strong> button in the upper left or the screen.
+2. If the order does not exist with the TYPE you need, select the <strong>+Add Order</strong> button in the upper left of the screen.

 ![](../orders-list-editor.assets/c8ebd4f45bd05c995059225bc7ceabe6.png)

 3. Fill in as many fields as applicable. <strong>Order Type and Order Name are required</strong>.
+   1. Department field is used to designate what department (in your system) should always handle this order item (lab, radiology etc)
 4. Click<strong> Save</strong> if you are finished adding new orders, or <strong>Add Another</strong> to add additional orders.
 (Click <strong>Cancel</strong> if you do not want to save the order.)

 ![](../orders-list-editor.assets/a95f548c8421c290062881f3c4014274.png)

-### Edit an existing order
+### Edit an existing order item

 1. Search for the existing order using one of the columns.
 Click the filter icon of the column or columns you want to search by.